 We process your personal information in the following ways:

-• to provide estate administration services;
+• to provide legal and planning advice and services, including estate administration services;

 • to prepare and submit inheritance tax returns;